 Good quality pet foods will include feeding frequencies on their nutritional guides.
 Use this information as a guide only because the age of your dog, the amount of exercise it gets, its metabolic rate will vary from dog to dog.

 Gestating bitches require extra nutrition – up to twice their normal intake during pregnancy and up to three times the norm during lactation – to support the energy requirements of their growing puppies.
 This may mean they require three substantial meals a day.

 5. Do you want to give your dog an extra nutritional boost?

-There’s growing evidence that if you replace your dog’s regular meal once or twice a week with a feed of raw, meaty bones (AKA a bone fast) it will have benefits for your pet’s bodily function including joint health, oral hygiene and their bone strength.
+There’s growing evidence that if you replace your dog’s regular meal once or twice a week with a feed of raw, meaty bones (AKA a bone fast) it will have benefits for your pet’s bodily function including joint health, oral hygiene and their bone strength and metabolism.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved